-Hello from Brisbane, the capital of Australia's state of Queensland.
-I thought I'd offer some quick views of the city's almost-new underground station, at King George Square, whose first birthday is coming up on May 19.
+Hello from Brisbane, the capital of Australia’s state of Queensland.
+I thought I’d offer some quick views of the city’s underground station at King George Square.

 The architecture features a series of planes meeting at odd angles, vaguely reminiscent of Melbourne’s Federation Square.
 These also have the effect of opening the station entrances toward the sun.